gilzamir18/AI4U/doc/unityremotegym.md

 	next_state = env.step(0)

 The complete example used in this guide can be found at `UnityRemote/examples/CubeAgent/CubeExampleClient/cubeagentwithgym.py`.
-Server side implementation can be found at `UnityRemote/examples/CubeAgent/CubeExampleUnity`.
+Server-side implementation can be found at `UnityRemote/examples/CubeAgent/CubeExampleUnity`.

+* A3C: Asynchronous Advantage Actor-Critic.